Astrometric Effects of a Stochastic Gravitational Wave Background: Calculation of Astrometric Deflection in a Minkowski Background Spacetime

 \be J^i_{0\;\perp} = \frac{\omega_0^2}{2 \lambda_s} \left( \delta^{ik} - n^i n^k \right) n^j S_{jk}(\lambda_s). \ee

-Here on the right hand side we have replaced $\tilde{\lambda_s}$ with $\lambda_s$, which is valid to linear order.
+Here on the right-hand side we have replaced $\tilde{\lambda_s}$ with $\lambda_s$, which is valid to linear order.
 Adding to this our earlier result for the component of $J_0^i$ parallel to ${\bf n}$ in Eqs. (\ref{eqn:nullcnst}) and (\ref{eqn:w0cnst}) gives

 \be J_0^i = \frac{\omega_0^2}{2 \lambda_s} n^j S_{jk}(\lambda_s) \left( \delta^{ik} - n^i n^k \right) - \frac{\omega_0^2}{2} n^i n^j n^k \mathcal{I}_{jk}(\lambda_s) + \frac{1}{2} \omega_0 n^i n^j n^k h_{jk}(0). \ee